 Through the admissions process the IDSS faculty receives a thorough introduction to your goals and research interests.
 However, many individual faculty members do not encourage other interactions (meetings, calls, or correspondence) with individual applicants before an applicant is admitted — in some cases this can be a matter of principle, in others it is just a necessity of time-management.
 In any case, IDSS’s admissions process will routinely admit external applicants who do not have prior MIT experience or contacts.
 You are encouraged to familiarize yourself with the research being done by IDSS faculty members by investigating their

 websites.
 You are encouraged to discuss the overlaps you discover between IDSS faculty members’ research interests and your own research interests within your statement of purpose.
 However, if you have never met the faculty member you are seeking to contact, and the faculty member’s website does not invite contact from applicants, then we do not encourage you to try and get in touch.
 My Background

 What's the profile of 'an ideal candidate'?

-Whether your most recent experience has been an undergraduate or master’s program, or in industry, if you can demonstrate (a) academic excellence in a relevant area (engineering or applied mathematics, or a social science discipline that utilizes quantitative analysis) from a strong program, (b) motivation to solve concrete and complex societal problems with technological aspects, and (c) an interest in fundamental research on complex systems, we encourage you to apply.
+Whether your most recent experience has been an undergraduate or master’s program, or in industry, if you can demonstrate (a) academic excellence in a relevant area (engineering or applied mathematics, or a social science discipline that utilizes quantitative analysis) from a strong program, (b) motivation to solve concrete and complex societal problems with technological aspects, and (c) an interest in researching complex systems, we encourage you to apply.